ScriptTiger/FLACSFX/README.md

 `-` can be used in place of `<file>` to designate standard output as the destination, allowing you to quickly pipe the WAV data to a compatible application, such as VLC, without having to extract it to an actual file.

+Without any arguments, the embedded FLAC data will be transcoded into the working directory to a WAV file of the same name as the executable, except with the `.wav` extension.
+So, command-line usage is only optional and the end user can just execute the application as they would any other application for this default behavior.

 # Appending a FLAC file to a stand-alone FLACSFX executable, recommended for most users
 Download the latest pre-built release for the intended target system:
 https://github.com/ScriptTiger/FLACSFX/releases/latest